carlosacchi/stravakudosplus/README.md

 A Chrome extension that allows you to give kudos to multiple Strava activities with a single click.

+✅ Save Time
+✅ Give Kudos Faster
+✅ Boost Your Engagement

 ![Strava Kudos Plus](images/StravaKudosTile.png)

 ## Features

-- Adds a "Give X Kudos" button to your Strava dashboard, athlete pages, and club feeds
+- ⁠Beautifully redesigned "Give X Kudos" button that seamlessly integrates with Strava's interface
+- ⁠Intelligent, gradual kudos distribution system that respects Strava's rate limits
+- ⁠Unlike other extensions that dump all kudos at once, Strava Kudos Plus delivers them progressively
+- ⁠Full control to pause, switch groups, or reload the page to better distribute your kudos
-- Automatically identifies activities that haven't received your kudos yet
+- ⁠Automatically identifies activities that haven't received your kudos yet
-- Shows you exactly how many kudos you can give at a glance
+- ⁠Clear counter shows exactly how many kudos you can give at a glance
-- Works seamlessly with Strava's interface
-- Respects Strava's rate limits to ensure smooth functionality
+- ⁠Works flawlessly on your dashboard, athlete pages, and club feeds

 ## Installation